ClickCease Perform an SEO audit | 16 steps checklist to better rankings

 Optimize content for LLM

-Optimizing content for Large Language Models (LLMs) has become more and more important.
-AI tools like ChatGPT affect search behavior.
-Making content easy to understand for LLMs increases visibility.
+Optimizing content for Large Language Models (LLMs) has become more important.
+AI tools like ChatGPT affect search behavior, and making your content easy to understand for LLMs increases visibility.

 LLM optimization (LLMO) helps content rank in AI-driven responses.
 However, traditional SEO methods remain important for long-term search success.
-Combining both strategies help businesses stay competitive in an AI-driven digital landscape.
+Combining both strategies helps businesses stay competitive.

 Read a ChatGPT ranking checklist here.

 Follow the SEO audit checklist.
-Perform an complete SEO audit, and improve your rankings in Google.
+Perform a complete SEO audit, and improve your rankings in Google.

-- Set up Google My Business for local SEO.
+14. Set up a Google Business Profile for local SEO.

 All-in-one SEO tool

 Morningscore is an intuitive SEO tool that simplifies website audits by identifying technical issues, broken links, and optimization opportunities.
-Track keyword rankings, analyze competitors, and improve your site’s SEO health with the tool.
-Perfect to make sure your website stays optimized and competitive.
+Track keyword rankings, analyze competitors, and improve your site’s SEO health with ease.
+It is perfect to make sure your website stays optimized and competitive.

 FAQ